alemarco96/DECAF/REPRODUCIBILITY_GUIDE.md

 The first step is to download all data necessary to conduct our experiments, following this procedure:

-- Download the MS-MARCO and TREC-CAR corpora data from their official websites into the `corpora` sub-folder:
+- Download the MS-MARCO and TREC-CAR corpora data from their official websites into the `template/corpora` sub-folder:

   ```
-  cd corpora/
+  cd template/corpora/
   mkdir MS-MARCO-passage
   cd MS-MARCO-passage/
   wget https://msmarco.blob.core.windows.net/msmarcoranking/collection.tar.gz